Walter Mayberry: NFL

-In the 1938 NFL Draft, Mayberry was taken with the 61st overall pick, the first of the eighth round, by the Cleveland Rams.
+In the 1938 NFL draft, Mayberry was taken with the 61st overall pick, the first of the eighth round, by the Cleveland Rams.
 He said he would play professional football if the Rams made him an offer he considered "worthwhile."
 He went on to say: "If the offer is right I will sign to play pro football next year."
 After entertaining an offer, and another for a potential coaching position at Florida, he declined both.
 During this same time he was a tire salesman and District Commissioner of the National semi-pro Baseball Congress.

 World War II

 During the run-up to the United States' participation in World War II, Mayberry enlisted in the United States Navy Reserve at Atlanta on May 23, 1941, and was assigned to naval flight training.
 He transferred to Pensacola Naval Air Station as an aviation cadet near the end of 1941, and joined the United States Marine Corps Reserve as a fighter pilot on July 2, 1942.
 He was later sent to San Francisco, and from there to the Pacific Theater of Operations to fight against enemy Japanese forces.
 Mayberry served with Marine fighter squadron VMF-123, flying F4U Corsair fighter aircraft, and was credited with shooting down three Japanese planes in battle over Vella Lavella Island; some sources also say it was four, with a fifth as probable.

-Mayberry last radioed as he piloted his aircraft over a stretch of water between two Solomon islands, and was shot down near Bougainville Island on August 30.
-He was subsequently captured by Japanese forces, and died in a Japanese prisoner of war camp at Rabaul in New Britain of Papua New Guinea some time after September 6, 1943.
+Mayberry last radioed as he piloted his aircraft over a stretch of water between two Solomon Islands, and was shot down near Bougainville Island on August 30.
+He was subsequently captured by Japanese forces, and died in a Japanese prisoner of war camp at Rabaul in New Britain of Papua New Guinea sometime after September 6, 1943.
 Japanese records indicate that he died in an Allied air raid on March 5, 1944, but other records suggest he was executed by the Japanese at an earlier date.
 He was buried at the Jefferson Barracks National Cemetery.